British Ambassador to Portugal

 UK law says we have to charge for some services.
 Details of our current fees and the standards of service you can expect to receive are on display in all our consular offices.

-A list of English speaking lawyers and interpreters who may be able to help you with official transactions in Portugal.
+Lists of English speaking lawyers, translators and interpreters, medical facilities and funeral directors who may be able to help you with official transactions in Portugal.
 Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government

 How else we can help